hyperledger/bevel/docs/source/developer/bevel_fabric_minikube_setup.md

 ## Pre-requisites

-Before proceeding, first make sure that you've completed [Developer Pre-requisites](./dev_prereq.md).
+Before proceeding, first make sure that you've completed [developer pre-requisites](./dev_prereq.md).

 ## Setup minikube

-1. Install minikube using instruction [here](https://minikube.sigs.k8s.io/docs/start/) on VM
+1. Please setup a Ubuntu 20.04 VM with atleast 16 GB RAM, 8 vcpu and having a public ip address, on any cloud provider like Azure, GCP etc. How to set and get a public ip address of VM, one needs to check associated cloud provider documentation.
+For example: [azure](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/configure-public-ip-vm)

-2. Start minikube.
-The setup has been tested on a Ubuntu 20.04 VM with atleast 16 GB RAM, 8 vcpu and requires a public ip
+2. Install minikube using instruction [here](https://minikube.sigs.k8s.io/docs/start/) and start minikube.
    ```bash
    minikube start --memory 12000 --cpus 4 --kubernetes-version=1.19.1 --apiserver-ips=<specify public ip of VM>
    ```
 3. Start a proxy which is required for ansible controller(to be created later in following steps) to access the minikube k8s
    ```bash
    docker run -d --network minikube -p 18443:18443 chevdor/nginx-minikube-proxy
    ```